NOM-Network/Melba-Toaster/API_SCHEMA.md

 ### Continue speech

-Contains the subsequence responses from LLM (including audio).
+Contains the subsequence responses from LLM (including audio in OGG format).
 Must include the initial prompt for tracking purposes.

 ```json
     {